storj/storj/docs/design/storagenode-graceful-exit-protocol.md

 - Segment / pointer pieces were changed, in that case we load the pointer and retry `CompareAndSwap`.
 When the storage node at that piece number has changed, we'll ignore the piece transferred for the exit, because one of them needs to be discarded.
 - Segment / pointer was deleted or is being deleted.
 We'll ignore the piece transferred for the exit.

-After changing the segment / pointer, we'll delete the piece from transfer queue, update progress, and send a `DeletePiece` to the exiting node.
+After processing the segment / pointer, we'll delete the piece from transfer queue, update progress, and send a `DeletePiece` to the exiting node.

 #### Handling transfer failure